A Business Day for a Multiple Sale Report and one for a Background Check are calculated differently.

 Sunday – Closed

-In this example, let’s say a sale was made on a Wednesday, five consecutive business days would include Wednesday, Thursday, Friday, Saturday, and Tuesday.
-Because you were closed Sunday and Monday.
+In these example business days when a qualifying sale is made on a Wednesday.
+Five consecutive business days would include Wednesday, Thursday, Friday, Saturday, and Tuesday.
+Sunday and Monday would not count because you were closed.

 A Business Day is any day on which the State offices are open.
 This is clearly stated in the ATF eRegulations § 478.102.(a).(2).(ii).